Trinnov Audio - home cinema processors & amps

 Altitude CI - the latest Trinnov surround processor

-Altitude CI surround processor/decoder - incredibly cost-effective and scalable
+NEW Altitude CI surround processor/decoder - cost-effective and scalable

 The major advantage of the Altitude platform is processing power - all Altitudes have at least 10x the power of off-the-shelf DSPs used by other brands.
 This gives far greater scope for precision audio corrections, greater resolution, and higher timing accuracy.